Last updated: 24 April 2026

 But if there’s one thing that my grandpa got right, it’s that it shelters enormous riches!
 But instead of gold or coins, Isla Verde is a treasure trove of marine life.
 I knew this even back when I was in High School.
 When we crossed Verde Island Passage on the way to Mindoro, I saw dolphins for the first time in my life.
 They swam and jumped alongside our boat.
 It was magical, but not surprising at all.
 Isla Verde rises in the middle of this passage, which is described by a 2007 Smithsonian Institute study as the “center of the center” of the world’s marine biodiversity citing the high concentration of marine species.

 Isla Verde is isolated from the rest of the province.
 While Batangas City is developed, the island is far from it.
 There is no consistent supply of electricity.
 Residents rely on generators, which are run from 6pm-10pm only.
 Some resorts use solar panels, but they can’t provide 24/7 power either.
 Hence, be prepared before arriving in the island.
 Bring power banks (mobile chargers).
-And if you really can’t stand the heat, get one of those mobile battery-powered fans.
+And if you really can’t stand the heat, get one of those portable battery-powered fans.

 Here are more things you need to know about Verde Island:

 - Language: Tagalog.
 Dialect: Batangas Tagalog.
-Although Batanguenos can converse with people from Manila, they use certain words that Manilenos will probably not understand.
+Although Batanguenos can converse with people from Manila, they use certain words that Manileños will probably not understand.

 - Currency: Philippine peso (PHP, ₱).
-PHP100 is around USD1.92, EUR 1.56, SGD2.52 (as of April 2018).
+PHP100 is around USD 1.65, EUR 1.41, SGD 2.10 (as of April 2026).

-- Modes of payment: CASH!
+- Modes of Payment: CASH!
 Withdraw cash before you board your boat to the island.
 There are no banks or ATMs here.

 - Connectivity: Both Smart and Globe have strong LTE data signal in the island.
 (I was surprised, too!)